On-Premises Object Storage for AI Datasets With MinIO S3

 Step 2: Configure MinIO

-Next, we will configure MinIO by defining the necessary resources such as MinIO server, storage volumes, and access credentials.
-We will use Pulumi to provision these resources on our on-premises infrastructure.
+Configure MinIO by defining essential resources such as the MinIO server, storage volumes, and access credentials.
+Utilize Pulumi to provision these resources within your on-premises infrastructure, ensuring they meet your specific requirements.

 Step 3: Deploy MinIO

-After configuring MinIO, we will deploy the MinIO server and storage volumes using Pulumi.
-This step involves creating the necessary infrastructure and starting the MinIO server.
+Deploy the MinIO server and storage volumes using Pulumi.
+This step involves setting up the infrastructure and launching the MinIO server, ensuring it is ready to handle data storage tasks.

 Step 4: Verify Deployment